Calvin and Hobbes by Bill Watterson for April 06, 2013

 33. Genesme1

-gusty1345 Premium Member about 8 years ago
+gusty1345 Premium Member over 8 years ago

 We just celebrated the Infinite Atonement and Resurrection of Jesus Christ, the only person good enough to take on and pay for all the sins ever committed or to be committed (hence, “Infinite”)…All it takes is Faith, Repentance (not just feeling guilty but determining to refrain from sin), Baptism, and receiving the Holy Ghost…and then your slate is wiped clean and life starts anew from that point.
 And. if you err, there is the weekly ordinance of repenting partaking of the Sacrament on the Sabbath day.
 However, one cannot plan to commit a sin thinking all they have to do is repent; God shall not be mocked and he knows our thoughts.
 True happiness comes from following the teachings of Jesus Christ, doing our best to be as much like Him as we can…